codeitkay/kay-tribute-page/README.md

 # kay-tribute-page
-Freecodecamp Tribute Page for Rapper and Producer J Dilla
+<a href="https://codeitkay.github.io/kay-tribute-page/jd-tribute-page/">Tribute Page</a> for Rapper and Producer J Dilla created with guidance from Freecodecamp and J Dilla Wiki page.